California reparations task force dives into what is owed

 "This is the foundation of all the other recommendations," she said.

 California Gov. Gavin Newsom signed legislation in 2020 creating the task force, giving hope to reparations advocates who had despaired that anything might happen at the federal level.
-Since then, reparations efforts have bubbled up in cities, counties and at colleges.
+Since then, reparations efforts have bubbled up in cities, counties, and colleges.

 On Wednesday, the Boston City Council voted to form a task force to study reparations and other forms of atonement to Black residents for the city's role in slavery and its legacy of inequality.
 Lawmakers in other parts of the country have pushed their states and cities to study reparations without much progress.
 But Evanston, Illinois, became the first U.S. city last year to make reparations available for Black residents, and public officials in New York will try anew to create a reparations commission in the state.